 Solution Strategy The SDK solution strategy involves pursuing interoperability and sustainability goals by grouping ST software projects into logical collections whose members will benefit from a common set of community policies as well as increased communication between members to standardize approaches where sensible and establish better software practices.
-The SDK effort will also facilitate the use of common infrastructure, such as CI testing at the major computing facilities and the Spack [4] package manager.

-SDK release and delivery goals will also benefit from common package manager and testing infrastructure.
-In addition to delivery through Spack, the SDK will also explore the option of binary delivery, possibly through OpenHPC.
+The SDK effort will also facilitate the use of common infrastructure, such as CI testing at the major computing facilities and the Spack [3] package manager.
+SDK release and delivery goals will benefit from common package manager and testing infrastructure.
+In addition to the delivery of the E4S through Spack, the SDK will also explore the option of binary delivery, possibly through OpenHPC.

-Recognizing the different release readiness and broader maturity differences between different ECP ST products, the early release strategy is to include only those products ready for a joint release in the initial SDK release, but to also continue to work with other products in preparing for subsequent release opportunities.
+Recognizing the different release readiness and broader maturity differences between different ECP ST products, the early release strategy is to include only those products ready for a joint release in the E4S releases, but to also continue to work with other products in preparing for subsequent release opportunities.